pavansai444/Readers-Writers-Starve-Free-Solution/README.md

 This implementation of major classes used for the solution is given below:
 ### Generic Queue
-A process enters this queue if it is waiting for its turn or resouces(semaphores).The processes that do not wait for other resouces(semaphores) don't enter this queue.
 ```cpp
 template<type T>
 // This is the generic implementation of FIFO queue